drnsmith/drnsmith.github.io/content/projects/Project2/_index.md

 type: "page"
 ---

-This section showcases the technical blogs related to this project.
-Click on each post to learn more about the project components.
+This section showcases the technical blog related to this project.